JacopoMazza/Programming-1/README.md

 # 🧠 Programming 1
 This repository contains coursework, home assignments and mock exams for the **Programming 1** class a.y.
-2024/2025 held by **Prof. Marchetto**  at University of Trento
+2024/2025 held by **Prof. Marchetto**  at University of Trento. <br>
 It includes various C++ projects, covering basic programming concepts and techniques and data structures examples